PierrunoYT/Video-Transcribe/README.md

-# YouTube Transcriber and Text-to-Speech Tool
+# YT2Text: YouTube Transcriber and TTS

 This tool allows you to transcribe YouTube videos and optionally convert the transcription to speech.
 It uses OpenAI's Whisper model for transcription and TTS-1 model for text-to-speech conversion.